tskare/gpudrum/README.md

 cmake --build --preset default
 ```

-To create a clean build:
+Perform a clean build:
 ```
 cmake --build --clean-first --preset default
 ```

-`gpu/cuda` contains Windows and/or Linux server prosses.
-At the moment `simple-modal-filterbank` contains a basic massively parallel switched-modal resonator, without the nonliear coupling described in the work.
+`gpu/cuda` contains Windows and/or Linux server processes. `simple-modal-filterbank` contains a basic massively parallel switched-modal resonator, without the nonliear coupling described in the work.

-For ease of building, CUDA code attempts to build on top of NVIDIA-provided Visual Studio project files, so that you may set up your machine for CUDA development and then simply open a project file in this repository in Visual Studio.
+For ease of building, CUDA code was built on top of NVIDIA-provided Visual Studio example project files, so that you may set up your machine for CUDA development and then simply open a project file in this repository in Visual Studio.
 VS Community edition works.
+You may also need to install a Windows SDK, but I believe this is required for both CUDA and JUCE dependencies.

 `res` contains shared required resources for the plugins such as filter coefficient data.
 Please ensure the directory `modecoeffs` resides inside a resources path referenced by the plugin.
 Search path uses the environment variable `DRUM_GPU_RESOURCES_DIR`, then `~/drumgpu` and `~/.drumgpu` if you do not wish to set an environment variable.